krishnachaitanyabodepudi/silverleaf-faculty-portal/index.md

 ## Executive Summary

-Silver Leaf University currently manages courses, assignments, announcements, and student communication through disconnected systems such as email threads, shared drives, spreadsheets, and isolated LMS exports.
-These scattered workflows create delays, reduce clarity, and make it difficult for faculty, students, and administrators to maintain consistent visibility into academic progress.

-Our project presents a unified **Faculty & Student Portal** designed to consolidate these processes into a single, role-based platform.
-Faculty receive a structured view of all their courses, can create and manage assignments, track submissions, publish announcements, and communicate directly with students through an integrated mailbox.
-The system also includes an **AI-powered Feedback Analyzer** using Google Gemini 2.0 Flash, enabling faculty to generate quick, high-quality feedback summaries from student submissions.

-Students benefit from a simplified dashboard showing enrolled courses, assignment deadlines, submission history, announcements, and a built-in messaging channel to reach faculty or support.
-All submissions are uploaded as PDFs, automatically stored alongside extracted text for analysis and indexing.
+The **Silver Leaf University Faculty & Student Portal** is a unified academic management system built to streamline key workflows for Admins, Faculty, and Students.
+The platform brings together course management, assignment submission, communication, and AI-powered support in one centralized portal.

+**Admins** can create courses and assign them to specific faculty members.
+**Faculty** can log in to view all their assigned courses, post new assignments, track student submissions, publish announcements, and respond to student messages through an integrated mailbox system.
+**Students** can view enrolled courses, check assignment deadlines, submit their work as PDFs, read announcements, and communicate directly with faculty or support.

+A major highlight of the portal is its **AI integration** powered by the **Google Gemini API**.
+The system includes:
+- **Course-Aligned AI Assistant** that answers student and faculty questions related to a specific course’s syllabus and content.
+- **AI Feedback Analyzer** that reviews student submissions and provides the **first level of automated grading feedback**, helping faculty save time and maintain consistency in evaluation.

-The portal is built using **Next.js**, **TypeScript**, **TailwindCSS**, and **shadcn/ui**, with structured JSON datasets that act as a lightweight database for the purposes of this Master's Research Project.
-This architecture demonstrates end-to-end integration of UI, data storage, file handling, and AI-driven analysis.
+The portal is built using **Next.js**, **TypeScript**, **TailwindCSS**, and **shadcn/ui** for a modern and responsive user interface.
+All data—such as faculty profiles, course details, assignments, announcements, and student submissions—is stored in structured JSON datasets designed for this Master’s Research Project.
+Uploaded submissions are processed as PDFs, with extracted textual content analyzed through the Gemini API for feedback generation.

-Overall, this project shows how universities can transition from fragmented processes to a centralized digital experience that improves faculty productivity, enhances feedback quality, and provides students with a more transparent and consistent academic workflow.
+This project demonstrates a complete end-to-end academic workflow platform supported by clean UI design, structured data modeling, assignment tracking, and AI-powered grading tools tailored for Silver Leaf University.

+---